wesbos/es6-articles/18-2 - Destructuring Objects.md

-Last post we took a look at [an intro to destrucuring](TODO).
+Last post we took a look at [an intro to destructuring](http://wesbos.com/destructuring-objects/).
 Let's take a look at another use case which would be renaming your variables.
 Sometimes data comes back in some odd names, and you might not necessarily want to use a property key as the end variable name.
 Maybe you don't like that variable name or it's already taken in your scope.

 ```js